ThorstenHans/workshops/spinkube/workshop/00-introduction.md

 Welcome to the [SpinKube](http://spinkube.dev) workshop!

-We are thrilled to have you join this workshop on SpinKube, in which we'll discover how you can run serverless WebAssembly workloads natively on your Kubernetes cluster.
+We are thrilled to have you join this workshop on SpinKube, in which you'll discover how to run serverless WebAssembly workloads natively on your Kubernetes cluster.
 Although this is an instructure-led workshop, excercises are included to deepen your knowledge in the realm of SpinKube and to get some practical experience on your own pace.

 Currently, there are four workshop modules: